backprop07/Self-Certainty/README.md

 ## Usage

-### Self-certainty calculation
+### Self-certainty Calculation

-`confidence_list.py`: Calculates the self-certainty score for a list of outputs based on the given input.
+Use `confidence_list.py` to calculate the self-certainty score for a list of outputs based on the given input.

 **Example usage:**